-- Track audit recommendations to resolution and report progress to the Audit and Compliance Committee; and
+- Track audit recommendations to resolution and report progress to the Audit and Compliance Committee

 Internal Audit will provide an annual conclusion to the Audit and Compliance Committee on:

-- The consistency of application of the risk governance framework within the organisation during the year; and
+- The consistency of application of the risk governance framework within the organisation during the year

 The external auditors fulfil a statutory duty.
 Effective collaboration between internal audit and the external auditors is imperative to ensure effective and efficient audit coverage and resolution of issues of mutual concern.
 Internal audit ensures that internal control issues raised by the external auditors are addressed.
 Internal and external audit meet annually, upon request from management or external audit to:

-- Provide effective audit coverage to the organisation at reasonable cost.
+- Provide effective audit coverage to the Society at reasonable cost